bizz84/Sustainable-Earth/README.md

 # Contests

 * [MIT Climate CoLab](https://climatecolab.org) - A collaborative online community centered around a series of annual contests that seek out promising ideas for fighting climate change.
+* [Climate Action Challenge](https://challenge.whatdesigncando.com) - global design competition calling on the creative community to submit bold, innovative solutions to combat the impacts of climate change.

 # Credits